telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/ipv6_support.md

 It is just a matter of configuring the Http source `bind` parameter (which by default takes the value `127.0.0.1` when not explicitely configured) to `::` (undefined address) or `::1` (IPv6 localhost).

-For instance, let's supose a cygnus-ngsi focused on persisting NGSI data in MySQL.
+For instance, let's suppose a cygnus-ngsi focused on persisting NGSI data in MySQL.
 IPv6 is enabled in the Http source as said above:

 ```
 cygnus-ngsi.sources = http-source